Iconic Car Slogans That Will Drive You Back In Time

 Dodge Brothers (1914-1920s)

 The Dodge Brothers invented the word “dependability” for marketing.
-Their reputation for rugged construction made customers rave about cars you could truly depend upon.
+Dodge’s created this slogan to showcase its reputation for rugged construction made customers rave about cars you could truly depend upon.

 THIS IS NOT YOUR FATHER’S OLDSMOBILE